opral/monorepo/README.md

 The IDE-extension allows you to translate your content directly in your IDE.

-- [x] extract messages
+✅ extract messages </br>
-- [x] inline annotations to see translations
+✅ inline annotations to see translations </br>
-- [x] linting errors and warnings
+✅ linting errors and warnings </br>

 <img width="500" src="https://cdn.jsdelivr.net/gh/inlang/inlang/assets/ide-extension/inline.gif"/>